TotallyInformation/node-red-contrib-uibuilder/README.md

 as it would be in Node-RED, use the `msgSend` function to send a message back to Node-RED that will be passed downstream from the node.

-You will want to change the front-end code to match your requirements since, by default, it displays some rough dynamic information using JQuery and reflects any recieved messages back to Node-RED (including control messages).
+You will want to change the front-end code to match your requirements since, by default, it displays some rough dynamic information using JQuery and reflects any received messages back to Node-RED (including control messages).

 Just make a copy of the `index.html` and `index.js` files from the mast `src` folder to the local `src` folder.
 See the *[Preference Tree](#preference-tree)* and other sections below for how to find these.